-From 1 September 2015, the Council will only grant a hackney carriage licence if, to the satisfaction of an Authorised Officer of the Council, the vehicle is black in appearance.
+From 1 September 2015, the Council will only grant a hackney carriage licence if, to the satisfaction of the Licensing Manager or the Legal Manager, the vehicle is black in appearance.
 This policy only relates to new applications for a hackney carriage licence for non-purpose built hackney carriages i.e. van or MPV conversions.
 Existing Sandwell MBC licensed hackney carriages that are not black may still continue to be licensed providing the vehicle licence has not expired for more than 14 days and only in exceptional circumstances.
 Purpose built London-style hackney carriages can be any colour.